Any questions not answered here? Please email EYFS@saintcuthberts.wigan.sch.uk

 Can my child visit the Reception class before September?

-Again, schools face great uncertainty at the moment but unfortunately, as much as we'd love it, it is looking unlikely that we could welcome you and your child to visit before September.
+As with the rest of the country, schools face great uncertainty at the moment and unfortunately, as much as we'd love it, it is looking unlikely that we could welcome you and your child to visit before September.
 We are, however, putting things in to place over the next few weeks and months so that you can stay in touch and get to know the staff and become familiar with the setting.
 Please keep visiting our website and we'll update it as frequently as possible with information.

 How are you going to find out information about my child before they start?